Nikki370/Layout-Organization-Recognition-for-early-modern-printed-source/README.md

 📧 [np810652@gmail.com] | 🖥️ [https://github.com/Nikki370] (link to github)

 🔹 If you find this project useful, give it a ⭐ on GitHub! 🚀

+---

+## 🔐 License

+This project is licensed under the **MIT License**.
+You are free to use, modify, and distribute this project with proper credit.

+See the [LICENSE](./LICENSE) file for full details.